 - I had a young honeymoon couple whose flights were cancelled on their departure date due to weather – and then cancelled again the next day!
 Their travel insurance reimbursed them both for the two nights’ airport hotel they had to pay out of pocket, as well as the missing nights that they had prepaid for their honeymoon at an expensive resort.

 MY OWN EXAMPLES:

-I have an annual Business Traveler insurance.
-I got it in March and have already filed 2 claims – one for $134 worth of clothing when Avianca left my bags behind on purpose overnight, and another for $150 when flights were cancelled and I became stranded in Miami.
+In one year I’ve filed 2 claims – one for $134 worth of clothing when Avianca left my bags behind on purpose overnight, and another for $150 when flights were cancelled and I became stranded in Miami.
 And it was great pulling out my Hilton app and just booking a hotel from the app while still on the plane and going straight there rather than stand in line an hour like everyone else who wanted to claim a “free” night on the airlines.

 Here are my responses to the most common reasons not to get travel insurance: